cdap-guides/cdap-etl-guide/README.rst

 .. |DBTableToCDAPTable| replace:: **Batch Database Table to CDAP HBase Table:**
 .. _DBTableToCDAPTable: DBTableToCDAPTable

-- |DBTableToCDAPTable|_ In this application, we will export the contents of a Database Table to a CDAP HBase table in Batch.
+- |DBTableToCDAPTable|_ This application exports the contents of a Database Table to a CDAP HBase table in Batch.

 .. |StreamToImpala| replace:: **Batch CDAP Stream to Impala:**